timotheekelly/visualise/README.md

 ### Input Section
-You then enter the username of the profile you want to visualise (the authorisation token is optional but will be needed if API calls are exceeded)
+You then enter the username of the profile you want to visualise (the authorisation token is optional but will be needed if API calls are exceeded).

 ![input](images/input-section.png)

 ### Bio
-This info is just to provide some context on the user being displayed
+This info is just to provide some context on the user being displayed.

 ![bio](images/bio.png)

 ### Commits Per Hour
 This chart is to display the amount of commits per hour by looking at the recent most 100 commits in each repo.

 ![commits](images/commits-per-hour.png)

 ### Commits Per Day
 This chart is to display the amount of commits per day by looking at the recent most 100 commits in each repo.

 ![commits](images/commits-per-day.png)

 ### Commits Per Month
 This chart is to display the amount of commits per month by looking at the recent most 100 commits in each repo.

 ![commits](images/commits-per-month.png)

 ### Most Used Languages
-This section displays the percentage of all languages used in the repos
+This section displays the percentage of all languages used in the repos.

 ![languages](images/most-used-languages.png)

 #### Minor Notes